berndhopp/LCCD/README.md

 Ftc means 'flatten the curve', this project is born to address the current corona-crisis in providing an app that informs users when they may be at risk of being infected but does so with as much privacy as possible.
-It is a replacement of the chinese government's [app dubbed 'close contact detector'](https://thenextweb.com/apps/2020/02/11/coronavirus-app-detector/).
+It is a replacement of the chinese government's [app dubbed 'close contact detector' (ccd)](https://thenextweb.com/apps/2020/02/11/coronavirus-app-detector/), but adapted to value the user's privacy while being just as effective as ccd.

 ###Objective